Last Updated:

 • Consider a scheduled tour In Uganda

-• Or entice a second couple so that a private safari is at its most affordable.
-Prices continue to drop until 5 people.
+• Or entice some friends to join you so that a private safari is more affordable.
+Prices continue to drop if you are 5 or 6 people.

-• Look at coming in the second half of June, October or early Deecember.
-This is a 15% to 20% saving for 3 of our tours
+• Look at coming in the second half of June, October or early December.
+This is often a 15% to 20% saving

 Best of Rwanda

-‘What does a Gorilla trekking safari cost in Rwanda or Uganda” is written by Cedarberg Africa
+‘What does a Gorilla safari cost in Rwanda or Uganda” is written by Cedarberg Africa

 Contact Us if you’d like a tailormade safari quote for your Rwanda safari trip.